What to expect during the water damage rebuild process

 - Dry curtains by looping them through a coat hanger and placing the hanger on the curtain rod

-Since mold can start to grow within 24 hours, it’s important to begin the restoration process as soon as possible.
-As mentioned previously, this process may vary based on your individual circumstances, but most water damage restoration projects will include the following steps:
+Since mold can start to grow within 24 hours, it’s important to begin the rebuild process as soon as possible.
+As mentioned previously, this process may vary based on your individual circumstances, but most water damage rebuild projects will include the following steps:

 First things first, the water needs to be removed.
 We recommend hiring a professional water damage mitigation company for this, as they not only have the proper equipment for the job, but are trained to know where to look for hidden water damage.
 In addition, depending on the source of the leak, the water involved may contain sewage, urine, chemicals, mold, and other health-hazardous toxins.
 Professional water damage technicians have special protective gear to wear while cleaning up your home or business and know what precautions should be taken during the process.

 Before you can move forward with rebuild, you need to fix the leak.
 Otherwise you run the risk of the rebuild job being ruined!
 If your insurance agrees to provide coverage, they usually will pay for repairing the exact location of the leak but not repiping the entire home or pipeline.
 To do this, insurance companies will most likely hire a leak detection company or specialized plumber to identify the exact location of the leak and complete the repairs.